SOUx4cx4fx56x69/BomjoBotForIRCCPLUSPLUS/README.md

 # BomjoBotForIRCCPLUSPLUS

 # What here?
-here be better version https://github.com/codingPrimate/BomjoBotForIRC on C++, probably.
+here be better (in future) version https://github.com/codingPrimate/BomjoBotForIRC on C++, probably.